City Guide for: Nérac, France

 Auch

-Auch, the historic capital of Gascony, is a city of art and history.
-Ascend the monumental staircase, a masterpiece of Renaissance architecture, to reach the Sainte-Marie Cathedral, a UNESCO World Heritage site.
-Explore the old town, discover the Musée des Jacobins, and enjoy the vibrant atmosphere of this charming city.
+Auch, the historic capital of Gascony, boasts a rich heritage and stunning views.
+Climb the monumental staircase leading to the Sainte-Marie Cathedral, a UNESCO World Heritage site.
+Explore the old town with its charming streets and half-timbered houses.
+Enjoy panoramic views of the surrounding countryside from the top of the city.

 Travel Time